krfkeith/tart/trunk/doc/source/intro/classes.rst

 -------------

-There is no restriction on the kinds of declarations which can appear in the body of a :keyword:`class` or :keyword:`struct`, but most commonly they will be variable or method declarations.
+There is no restriction on the kinds of declarations which can appear in the body of a :kw:`class` or :kw:`struct`, but most commonly they will be variable or method declarations.

 Variable declarations can include an optional initialization expression.
 If present, the